dimdenGD/ultimate-express/README.md

 - `express` on Bun - since Bun uses uWS for its HTTP module, Express is about 2.5 times faster than on Node.js with 25k req/sec instead of 10k req/sec normally, but still slower than µExpress at 60k req/sec because it doesn't do uWS-specific optimizations.
 - `hyper-express` - while having a similar API to Express, it's very far from being a drop-in replacement, and implements most of the functionality differently.
 This creates a lot of random quirks and issues, making the switch quite difficult.
 Built in middlewares are also very different.
-- `uwebsockets-express` - this library is closer to being a drop-in replacement, but misses a lot of APIs, depends on Express by calling it's methods under the hood, doesn't try to optimize routing by using native uWS router, and is about 2 times slower than µExpress.
+- `uwebsockets-express` - this library is closer to being a drop-in replacement, but misses a lot of APIs, depends on Express by calling it's methods under the hood and doesn't try to optimize routing by using native uWS router.

 ## Differences from Express